varemenos/aklpgr-blog-posts/how-to-create-a-simple-css3-animated-loader.md

 ### Preface

-In this tutorial I will show you how to create a simple CSS3 animated loader by only using 1 HTML element.
-A couple of months ago a lets-create-css3-loaders trend was initiated in codepen with a lot of people trying to create impressive and functional CSS3 Loaders and as a CSS3 enthusiast I accepted the challenge and created a couple of them ([#1](http://codepen.io/varemenos/pen/EeulL), [#2](http://codepen.io/varemenos/pen/oJLge)).
-So in this blog post I will show you how to create the 1st one which requires just 1 element.
+In this blog-post/tutorial I will show you how to create a simple CSS3 animated loader by only using 1 HTML element.
+A couple of months ago a lets-create-css3-loaders trend was initiated in codepen with a lot of people trying to create impressive and functional CSS3 Loaders.
+So as a CSS3 enthusiast I accepted the challenge and created a couple of them ([#1](http://codepen.io/varemenos/pen/EeulL), [#2](http://codepen.io/varemenos/pen/oJLge)).
+Using one of these 2 creations I will be showing you how to create the 1st one which requires just 1 element.

 ### Why use only 1 element?